Welcome from the Principal

 A school for the

 We work closely with community groups, local leaders and parents to encourage all in the local community to interact with the school and its student body.
-Adult community learning programmes are offered in the evenings through New College to engage local parents and community groups.
 Our ethos is focused on embedding life skills and citizenship.
-We want to develop self-motivated, creative and enterprising youngsters who think critically and use their imagination.
+We want to develop self-motivated, creative and enterprising young people who think critically and use their imagination.
 Students develop interpersonal skills, work in teams in school and beyond and are proud of their community and the benefits of supporting it.

 We have established a professional, safe and caring environment.
 All of our students, and especially our vulnerable groups, are provided with a safe environment to learn and thrive.
 By helping to identify children who are suffering or likely to suffer significant harm, appropriate support and action can be taken to keep them safe, both at home and in school.
 We remain committed to working with local partners and agencies in keeping children safe and happy.